PGA Tour Betting Odds and Lines at SuperBook Sports

 At SuperBook Sports, we bring you betting lines on every tournament of the PGA Tour as well as future bets and in-play betting.

 Betting on the PGA Tour

 Golf has a huge following and the PGA Tour in particular has a huge fan base.
 For sports bettors, the PGA Tour presents numerous betting opportunities and here at SuperBook Sports, we bring you everything you need to take full advantage of them.
 We offer betting lines on every tournament of the PGA Tour with a huge range of markets for you to enjoy.
 The markets go far beyond basic tournament outrights, giving you the ability to build a highly flexible golf betting strategy.

 We have made it as easy as possible to get started betting on the PGA Tour.
-If you are located in Nevada or Colorado (and soon New Jersey), you are welcome to visit one of our SuperBook Sports venues and place your bets in person.
+If you are located in Nevada or Colorado, New Jersey or Arizona, you are welcome to visit one of our SuperBook Sports venues and place your bets in person.
 However, you can also place your bets online.
 If you are new to PGA Tour betting and you are not quite sure how to get started, then keep reading.
 On this page, we will cover all of the basic types of wagers that you can make and show you how to use our website to place them.